Majestic Guardians: The Tibetan Mastiff - A Comprehensive Guide

 Can I Have a Tibetan Mastiff and a Cat?

 Yes, it is possible to have a Tibetan Mastiff and a cat in the same household, but it requires careful introduction, supervision, and training.
 Tibetan Mastiffs have strong protective instincts, which can sometimes lead to them being wary of unfamiliar animals, including cats.
-Proper socialization from a young age and ongoing training can help ensure they coexist peacefully.
+Proper socialisation from a young age and ongoing training can help ensure they coexist peacefully.
 However, individual temperament varies, so it's essential to assess your dog's behaviour and consult with a professional if necessary.

 Conclusion